 - Time span: Recent years

-- Available at: The latest of which is from 2011 and is online here.
+- Available at: online here.

 - Data: Data on trust and many other social and cultural characteristics from cross-national and time-series surveys